Kreavita/Kreavita/README.md

 ### Hi there 👋

-I create random bots and automation tools until i find will to do anything useful and creative :)
+I create random bots and automation tools until I find the will to do anything useful and creative :)

 <!--
 **Kreavita/Kreavita** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.